 - Meloxicam (Mobic®)

-- Applying ice or heat to your wrist.
-Your doctor or nurse will tell you which one to use.
+Putting ice or heat on your wrist.
+Your healthcare provider will tell you which one to use.

 - When using heat: